lets-blade/blade/README.md

 ## Overview

 * Simplicity: The design is simple, easy to understand and doesn't introduce many layers between you and the standard library.
 The goal of this project is that the users should be able to understand the whole framework in a single day.
-* Elegance: `blade` supports the REST style routing interface, has no invasive interceptors and provides the writing of DSL grammar.
+* Elegance: `blade` supports the RESTful style routing interface, has no invasive interceptors and provides the writing of DSL grammar.

 ## Get Start